 10. Do Some Winter Good Deeds

 There is a theory that there’s no such thing as a selfless act, because good deeds make you feel better about yourself.
 But that doesn’t sound like a bad thing to me.
 Help yourself by helping others, I say.
 Look up a new charity and make a donation, volunteer, clear snow from a neighbour’s driveway, drop off items at the food bank, or offer to go shopping for an older person.
-If you can help someone else while feeling better about winter life, then win-win.
+If you can help someone else while feeling better about winter life, then it’s win-win.

 11. Plan Things To Look Forward To

-I find this pretty easy in November and December, because I’m a big Christmas fan and I love Advent and all the build-up of the festive season.
+I find this pretty easy in November and December, because I’m a big Christmas fan and I love Advent with all the build-up of the festive season.
 Come January and February though, and I find it more of a struggle.

-My husband (really, really not a fan of the cold and dark months) deals with this time of year by planning out trips for the coming months.
+My husband (who is really, really not a fan of the cold and dark months) deals with this time of year by planning out trips for the coming months.
 As I type he is planning trips for the Easter and summer school holidays.

 And if you really can’t think of anything, start a spring countdown.
 Cross off those days, Shawshank-style!